upperboundcom/drinkbot/README.md

-# Drinkbot: A Rasperry Pi-powered Robotic Bartender
+# Drinkbot: A Raspberry Pi-powered Robotic Bartender

 This is the nodejs code for the Rasperry Pi-based robotic bartender (which I call drinkbot) described at: